astropy/astropy/docs/table/access_table.rst

 Examples
 """"""""

 ..
-EXAMPLE START: Bytestring Data in Astropy
+EXAMPLE START: Bytestring Data in Astropy Tables

 The examples below illustrate dealing with bytestring data in ``astropy``.